prutland68/vendasta-node-sdk/README.md

 ```

 ## Development ##
+*You must clone the repository to use these features*

 A docker container and a build script is provided to run any Node/NPM related commands without needing to have Node installed on your computer.

+By default, the build script will run the typescript compiler in watch mode: `tsc -w` (you must be running the docker for mac or docker for windows application for watch mode to work).

 For example, to compile the typescript, run:
 ```